yuvraj99776600/label-studio/docs/source/tags/ranker.md

 title: Ranker
 type: tags
 order: 419
-meta_title: Ranker Tag allows you to rank items in a List or, if Buckets are used, pick relevant items from a List
+meta_title: Ranker Tag
-meta_description: Customize Label Studio by sorting results for machine learning and data science projects.
+meta_description: Use the Ranker tag to sort list items.
 ---

 You can use `Ranker` to select relevant items from a `List` and sort them.
 You can either sort them to order them or sort them into buckets (defined using a nested `Bucket` tag).